Death of Prince Albert, the Prince Consort

 Descendants of Prince Albert and Queen Victoria are presently found in the royal families of Great Britain, Denmark, Norway, Sweden, Spain, Greece, Romania, Yugoslavia, as well as multiple German royal and princely families.

-Read more about Prince Albert here.Filed under British Royals, German Royals, Historical Royals
+Read more about Prince Albert here.Filed under Germany, Historical Royals, The United Kingdom

-Tagged Anniversary, Biography, Death, Prince Albert of Saxe-Coburg and Gotha, Saxe-Coburg and Gotha.
+Tagged Anniversary, Biography, Death, House of Saxe-Coburg and Gotha, Prince Albert of Saxe-Coburg and Gotha.